-Fiskars' website doesn't indicate where a suitable store is and their customers services gave me Toolbox as a wholesaler, but they haven't stocked the lawn mower ~ See Comment 1
+Fiskars' website doesn't indicate where a suitable store is and their customer services gave me 'Toolbox' as a wholesaler, who haven't stocked the lawn mower ~ Comment 1

 Page 2 : Initial Observations

 Page 4 : Initial Observations on second mower

 Page 7 : Grass Cuttings Catcher